Blood Groups

 What is the Rh factor in blood groups?

-Can a person's blood group change over time?
+Can an individual's blood group change over time?

-By presence or absence of specific antigens on red cells.
+Blood groups are typically determined through a blood test, which detects the presence or absence of specific antigens on red blood cells.

 If you have any feedback, please get in touch.